AgileBIM/FabCOD/docs/wiki/FUNCTIONS.md

 #### Returns
 STRING
 ## Function: LTrim
-Get text String with any leading spaces removed.
+Get a text String with any leading spaces removed.

 No additional remarks available
 #### Signature